philchristensen/antioch/README.md

     docker-compose run web manage.py migrate
     docker-compose run web manage.py collectstatic

-You'll want to create yourself a superuser, as in development this won't connect to ActiveDirectory:
+Finally, the first time you run, set up a basic database with some sample objects and users:

-    docker-compose run web manage.py createsuperuser
+    docker-compose run web manage.py mkspace

 This build uses port 80/443 on your docker machine, but you can use whatever domain name to refer to it.
 I have a `docker` alias setup in my `/etc/hosts` file for this purpose.